MontiCore/cd4analysis/README.md

 The symbol file contains a JSON representation of the symbols defined in the CD, which are type, association, interface, attribute and method symbols.

-For storing the symbol file of `src/MyExample.cd` in the file `symbols/MyExample.cdsym`, for example, execute the following command:
+E.g., for storing the symbols of `src/MyExample.cd` in the file `symbols/MyExample.cdsym`, execute the following command:
 ```shell
 java -jar MCCD.jar -i src/MyExample.cd -s symbols/MyExample.cdsym
 ```